ryanlrappa/film-profit-prediction/README.md

 - Additional revenue: video, streaming, merchandise, etc (within the first year or two after release)
 - Data on contemporaneous piracy

-I'd also experiment more with deep learning approaches, e.g. neural nets.
+I would also try to gather much more data, possibly via web scaping, because The Movie Database only has reliable budget and revenue data for a few thousand films.
+And I'd like to experiment more with deep learning approaches, e.g. neural nets.

 **Another thing to note:** if the film industry shifts away from theatrial releases in a major way, toward substantially more straight-to-streaming releases, subsequent iterations of this project must rely on more comprehensive revenue data – not just global box office – in order to approximate film profitability (if such data is available).